MicrosoftDocs/dynamics365smb-docs/business-central/across-import-data-configuration-packages.md

 You can import master data and some transactional data from other finance systems based on the default configuration package in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 On the **Configuration Packages** page, you can work with the package to import and validate the data before you apply the package.

 > [!TIP]
-> Alternatively, use data migration wizards to import data from QuickBooks or Dynamics GP.
-For more information, see [QuickBooks Data Migration](ui-extensions-quickbooks-data-migration.md) or [Dynamics GP Data Migration](ui-extensions-dynamicsgp-data-migration.md).
+> We recommend that you use data migration wizards to import data from Dynamics GP, Dynamics NAV, or QuickBooks.
+For more information, see [Migrating On-Premises Data to Business Central Online](/dynamics365/business-central/dev-itpro/administration/migrate-data) in the administration content, or [QuickBooks Data Migration](ui-extensions-quickbooks-data-migration.md).

 > [!NOTE]
 > For larger implementation work, you can use RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], which is an extensive toolkit for setting up new solutions based on customers' business requirements and setup data.
 RapidStart Services also offers functionality for import of business data.
 For more information, see [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md).